Find a Kaiser Permanente Therapist

 3. Track deadlines.
 KP must approve or deny the claim within 30 days and pay approved claims within 45 days.

-Going out-of-network means paying the therapist’s full fee upfront, then submitting a superbill for partial reimbursement.
+Going out of network means paying the therapist’s full fee upfront, then submitting a superbill for partial reimbursement.
 If you turn to therapists that take Kaiser but sit outside the official panels, call Member Services first; some regions pre-authorize outside care when internal waits exceed 15 business days.

 Digital & Telehealth Options